davidSu12/Assembly-Practice/README.md

 # Assembly-Practice
-- Just code in Assembly
+- Just code in Assembly in MASM sintax